gniarchos/iSeeU-InstagramTracker/README.md

 - No account need it
 - No login to Instagram need it
-- List of all the users that dont' follow you back
+- List of all the users that don't follow you back
 - Links to their profiles
-- PWA (standalone app) compatible
+- PWA (standalone app) compatibility

 ## 🚧 Made with